-The Electrification component of the PCEP includes installation of 138 miles of single track and OCS for the distribution of electrical power to the EMUs.
+The Electrification component of the PCEP includes installation of 138 miles of wire and OCS for the distribution of electrical power to the EMUs.
 The OCS will be powered from a 25 kilovolt (kV), 60-Hertz, single phase, alternating current supply system consisting of two traction power substations (TPS), one switching station (SS), and seven paralleling stations (PS).
 Electrification infrastructure will be constructed using a DB delivery method.

-- OCS foundation installation continued in Segment 2. - Fabrication of cantilevers and brackets continued at the Contractor's South San Francisco warehouse. - OCS pole installation, cantilever arm installation, insulator installation, balance weight installation, and bracket setting continued in Segment (S) 2 Work Area (WA) 5 and S2WA4. - Potholing at proposed OCS locations and utility locations continued in Segments 1, 2, 3, and 4 in advance of foundation installation.
-BBII and PCEP also continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and began designing solutions for those conflicts that cannot be avoided.
-The conflicts must be resolved before the installation of foundations at those locations. - Relocation of signal cables found in conflict with planned OCS foundations continued as conflicts are identified. - Continued ductbank, conduit, and drainage installation at TPS-2. - Completed transformer foundations and installed main transformers at TPS-1.
-Conduit and ductbank installation will continue on the site. - Completed site clearance and transformer pad at PS-7 in preparation of transformer installation in February. - Began site clearance and preparation at SWS-1. - Continued ductbank and foundation installation in Segment 2 for signal and wayside power cube units at Control point (CP) Scott. - Continued ductbank installation and installed signal house in Segment 4 at Auzerais Avenue. - Began impedance bond installation in Segment 4 and Segment 1. - Continued tree pruning and removals in Segment 3. - Continued progression of the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations.
+- Installed OCS foundations in Segment 2. - Contractor's South San Francisco warehouse fabricated cantilevers and brackets. - Installed OCS poles, cantilever arms, insulators, and balance weights, and continued bracket setting in Segment (S) 2 Work Area (WA) 5 and S2WA4. - Potholed at proposed OCS locations and utility locations in Segments 1, 2, 3, and 4 in advance of foundation installation.
+BBII and PCEP also continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and continued designing solutions for those conflicts that cannot be avoided.
+The conflicts must be resolved before the installation of foundations at those locations. - Relocated signal cables found in conflict with planned OCS foundations as conflicts were identified. - Installed ductbank and gantry foundations at TPS-2. - Removed and relocated utilities, installed ductbank and gantry foundations at TPS-1. - Installed ductbank and gantry foundations at PS-7. - Installed ductbank and transformer pads at SS-1. - Began site clearing at PS-4. - Installed ductbank and foundations in Segment 2 for signal and wayside power cube units. - Installed signal ductbank in Segment 4. - Installed impedance bonds in Segment 3. - Continued tree pruning and removals in Segment 2 and 3. - Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations.

-- Continued design review coordination with local jurisdictions for the OCS, Traction Power Facilities, and Bridge Attachments design, including responses to comments from jurisdictions.
-Agreement on future maintenance agreement of overhead bridge attachment has been reached with Caltrans and the City of Millbrae. - Continued to review and coordinate signal and communication design submittals with BBII. - Continued to follow up with UPRR regarding grade crossing designs.
-Meeting with FRA Regional has been scheduled to review grade crossing design concept in January. - Reviewed and approved Issued for Construction Traction Power Facilities Plans for PS-7.
-Design Change Notices for Traction Power Facilities Plans and Specifications have been submitted for review. - Reviewed and provided comments for 95% Bridge Screening and OCS Attachments Segments 1 and 3 for review. - Reviewed 95% Station and Structure Bonding for Segments 2 and 4. - The PCEP team and BBII continued to work through Site Specific Work Plans (SSWP) for upcoming field work. - The PCEP team continues to work with PG&E for the finalization of protection scheme studies.
+- Coordinated design review with local jurisdictions for the OCS, Traction Power Facilities, and Bridge Attachments design, including responses to comments from jurisdictions.
+Agreement on future maintenance agreement of overhead bridge attachment has been reached with Caltrans and the City of Millbrae. - Reviewed and coordinated signal and communication design submittals with BBII. - Met with FRA Regional to present and review grade crossing design concept.
+Next step will be a following-up meeting with FRA Headquarters to answer questions. - Received letter of no objection from UPRR on grade crossing design concept. - Reviewed Design Change Notices for Traction Power Facilities Plans and Specifications for Segment 2 and Segment 4 PS-7. - Completed review and comment resolution for 95% Bridge Screening and OCS Attachments Segments 1 and 3 for review. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Worked with PG&E for the finalization of protection scheme studies.